ONLYOFFICE/Kubernetes-Docs/README.md

 $ kubectl apply -f ./jobs/prepare4shutdown.yml
 ```

-After successful run job automaticly removes its pod, but you have to clean the job itself manually:
+After successful run job automaticly terminates its pod, but you have to clean the job itself manually:
 ```bash
 $ kubectl delete job prepare4update
 ```